jrwhite17/terraform-project/README.md

 **Test** - Execute Validation and Acceptance Tests<br />
 **Clean Up** - Terragrunt/Terraform Destroy<br />

-If we have enough trust in our validation and acceptance tests, we could automate promotion from:<br />
+If we have enough trust in our validation and acceptance tests, we could automate the project's promotion from:<br />
 feature -> release -> master branches.<br />

 If there are security concerns about using GitHub actions as our pipeline orchestration tool, we could look at some of the native AWS services to orchestrate our CI pipeline.<br />